 - Large recessed tray for tools

-- Service on Asian-make hybrid vehicles is possible if the optional flushing kit for the ASC’s internal circuit was installed
+- Also suitable for hybrid vehicles if the optional flushing kit for the ASC’s internal circuit was installed

 - Patented used oil container